-Following use, endodontic reamers and files are washed [manually, but separately from other instruments] [in a washer disinfector with other instruments].
+Following use, endodontic reamers and files are washed manually, but separately from other instruments.

 After sterilisation the endodontic reamers and files are stored separately from other instruments in a view pack.
 There is a label affixed to the pack with the patient's name, date of birth, staff name, cycle number and the expiry date, which is up to one year after sterilisation.
-The view pack is kept [in the patient's record].
+The view pack is kept in the patient's record.
 If the endodontic reamers and files need to be used after the sterilisation expiry date, they are reprocessed before use.